Healthy Habits: 8 Good Habits to Have in Life

 - During winter, try these activities

-- Purchase in-season produce for a cheaper and fresher option
+- Buy in-season produce for a cheaper option

-Family can act as emotional support.
+Our basic instinct and hard-wiring with humans is to have meaningful connections.
+Family and friends can act as emotional support.
 Spending time with family or a loved one reduces depression, anxiety, and other mental health concerns.
 The more you spend quality time with them, the more you feel connected and have a higher sense of belonging.

 Try these ideas on how to spend time with people: